SchlossLab/severe-CDI/paper/paper-gfm.md

 Performance. full datasets for best models possible for clinical application. intersection dataset for comparing severity definitions.

+The IDSA definition is known to be a poor predictor of adverse outcomes (Stevens et al. 2020), however, it is easy to collect.

 Discuss important OTUs. which ones concord with literature, which ones may be new.
 Enrichment of *Enterococcus* and *Lactobacillus* in *C. difficile* infection and severity has been well-documented in prior